 - Copper grease

-Clean thoroughly the corrosion from the hub by using a wire brush to loosen up and remove the rust.
+Clean the corrosion from the hub thoroughly by using a wire brush to loosen up and remove the rust.

-Apply a thin coat of copper grease to the central hub, and the wheel, however, don’t be tempted to grease the lug nuts.
+Apply a thin coat of copper grease to the central hub and the wheel; however, don’t be tempted to grease the lug nuts.

-Fit the wheels and torque the lug nuts to specification, usually between 75 and 110 ft-lbs (Check the spec for your car), tighten in a star pattern as per the graphic below.
+Fit the wheels and torque the lug nuts to specification.
+Usually, between 75 and 110 ft-lbs (Check the spec for your car), tighten in a star pattern as per the graphic below.

 Wheel stuck on the rotor?
 A build-up of rust behind the wheel has caused the wheel to stick to the rotor.
-To break it free, first support the car jack by placing the spare wheel or axle stand under the chassis, then Strike the rear of the tire sharply to break it free.
+To break it free, first support the car jack by placing the spare wheel or axle stands under the chassis, then Strike the rear of the tire sharply to break it free.